luschnat-ziegler/php-hire-test/README.md

 * Nagios, Naemon, Icinga or Prometheus experiences
 * Knowledge of [CakePHP](http://cakephp.org/)
 * Nginx and PHP-FPM experiences
-* Most of our developers are used to Mac OS X or Ubuntu as their operating system
+* Most of our developers are used to macOS or Ubuntu as their desktop operating system

 # Workflow
 **Important notice: Before you start, send us your application at karriere@it-novum.com and wait for our feedback!**